NIASKAA/algorPractices/questions/html-questions.md

 * What is progressive rendering? -the way of rendering portions of a page and make it presentable to the client without waiting for the whole page to load-

 * Why you would use a `srcset` attribute in an image tag?
-Explain the process the browser uses when evaluating the content of this attribute. -srcset basically lets you declare a list of image sizes so the browser set the resolution suitable, it does the process by first detechiong the client's resolution and it will then be able to display the right .jpg-
+Explain the process the browser uses when evaluating the content of this attribute. -srcset basically lets you declare a list of image sizes so the browser set the resolution suitable, it does the process by first detecting the client's resolution and it will then be able to display the right .jpg-

 * Have you used different HTML templating languages before? -Yes, used handlebars and react-